HL7/ebm/input/pagecontent/index.md

 In addition, new Profiles include BaselineMeasureReport, BaselineVariablesList, ComparativeEvidenceSynthesisReport, ConceptualCohortDefinition, ConceptualComparatorDefinition, ConceptualExposureDefinition, DichotomousIntendedOutcome, EvidenceReportPackage, EvidenceTableReportPackage, M11ResearchStudy, OutcomeMeasureReport, OutcomeVariablesList, ParticipantFlowReport, ParticipantFlowVariablesList, ResearchStudyDataDictionary, SystematicReview, and VariablesList.
 Removed Profiles include DataDictionary, EvidenceMap, and EvidenceR6.
 Some Profiles were renamed, such as ParticipantFlowMeasure was renamed ParticipantFlowEvidenceVariable.

 New Extensions include AdditionalLanguage, CiteAs, EvidenceVariableCLassifier, EvidenceVariableConditional, EvidenceVariableConstraint, EvidenceVariableDataCleaning, EvidenceVariableDataStorage, EvidenceVariableDefinitionModifier, EvidenceVariableHandlingDetail, EvidenceVariableMissingData, EvidenceVariablePeriod, RelatesToWithQuotation, RelatesTo, RelativeOutcomeImportance, ResearchStudyComparisonGroupEligibility, ResearchStudyExcludedStudy, ResearchStudyIncludedStudy, ResearchStudyNumberOfStudiesIdentified, ResearchStudyNumberOfStudiesIncluded, ResearchStudyOutcomeMeasure, ResearchStudyResultAsComposition, ResearchStudySaeReportingMethod, ResearchStudySearchStrategy, ResearchStudySponsorConfidentialityStatement, ResearchStudyStudyAmendment, ResearchStudySystematicReviewEligibilityCriteria, TargetAttachment, TargetCanonical, TargetMarkdown, TargetReference, and TargetUri.
 Many of these extensions are temporary and provided to support elements that will be available in the latest R6 build version of FHIR but are not available for the IG builder.

+## Changes from second ballot

+The M11ResearchStudy Profile was renamed StudyDesign Profile to improve coordination with the Vulcan UDP IG (Pharmaceutical Research Protocol IG).

 ## Acknowledgements